percona/pmm/doc/source/deploy/start-collect.rst

 enable data collection from the database instance by :ref:`adding a monitoring service <pmm-admin-add>`.

-To enable general system metrics, MySQL metrics, and query analytics, run:
+To enable general system metrics, MySQL metrics, and MySQL query analytics, run:

 .. code-block:: bash

    sudo pmm-admin add mysql

-To enable general system metrics and MongoDB metrics, run:
+To enable general system metrics, MongoDB metrics, and MongoDB query analytics, run:

 .. code-block:: bash

-   sudo pmm-admin add mongodb
+   sudo pmm-admin --dev-enable add mongodb

+.. note:: MongoDB query analytics is experimental and requires the ``--dev-enable`` option when adding.
+   Without this option, only general system metrics and MongoDB metrics will be added.

 To enable ProxySQL performance metrics, run: